mahdip72/vq_encoder_decoder/README.md

   - faster aggregation backends: a CSR/`torch.segment_reduce` implementation for PyTorch-only setups and an automatic switch to cuGraph-ops fused aggregators when `pylibcugraphops` is installed.
   - multi-GPU friendly evaluation utilities that reuse the same compilation flags as training, keeping the code path consistent across scripts.

+We gratefully acknowledge **NVIDIA** for providing computational resources via their dedicated server that made this project feasible, enabling us to train and evaluate our models at scale.

 ## 📜 Citation